Doug Moe: Pallacanestro Petrarca Padova (1965–1967)

-When he went to sign with the Packers, the scandal broke out involving Moe, who was quoted as saying what he had done wrong "was to accept $75 from Aaron Wagman, a gambler, the summer before my senior year.
-He was after me to shave points but I refused."
-(Moe did not report the incident at the time).
+Moe was selected by the Detroit Pistons in the seventh round of the 1960 NBA draft in 1960, and was re-drafted by the Chicago Packers (now Washington Wizards) in the 1961 draft.
+He signed with the Packers, but they refused to honor the contract after the point-shaving scandal broke.
+He was also blackballed by the NBA.
 Moe subsequently spent time in the Army and sold insurance.
 He graduated from Elon College in 1965 in education.

 In 1965, he began his professional career in Italy's Lega Basket Serie A with the Pallacanestro Petrarca Padova.

 New Orleans Buccaneers (1967–1968)

-Moe, alongside fellow former Tar Heel and roommate Larry Brown, joined in with the newly formed American Basketball Association with the New Orleans Buccaneers in 1967 for $5,000.
+Moe, alongside fellow former Tar Heel and roommate Larry Brown, joined in with the newly formed ABA with the New Orleans Buccaneers in 1967 for $5,000.
 Moe played a season for the team, which reached the ABA Finals that saw him along with Brown to be named ABA All-Stars.
 In 78 games, he averaged 24.2 points with 10.2 rebounds and 2.6 assists.
-He finished second in the ABA MVP race, receiving three of the 22 first-place votes (Connie Hawkins received the rest of the vote).
+He finished second in voting for the ABA Most Valuable Player (MVP), receiving three of the 22 first-place votes (Connie Hawkins received the rest).
 Just a few months after the season ended, Moe and Brown were traded to the Oakland Oaks for Ronald Franz, Steve Jones and Barry Leibowitz.

 Oakland Oaks (1968–1969)

 Moe, alongside Brown, was traded to the Oakland Oaks.
 In 75 games, he averaged 19.0 points with 8.2 rebounds and 2.0 assists and received small MVP consideration to go along with All-Star honors.
 They played for the Oaks during what became a magic run that saw them go from worst to first to reach the playoffs.
 They made it all the way to the ABA Finals against the Indiana Pacers.
-In Game 5, Moe made two free throws late to give the Oaks a three-point lead late in overtime before his teammate Brown made two more to give them an insurmountable 135-131 lead to clinch the game and the series.
+In Game 5, Moe made two free throws late to give the Oaks a three-point lead late in overtime before his teammate Brown made two more to give them an insurmountable 135–131 lead to clinch the game and the series.

 Carolina Cougars (1969–1970)

-Moe played for the Carolina Cougars from 1969 to 1970.
+Moe with the Carolina Cougars shoots over Roger Brown in 1970.

+Moe played for the Carolina Cougars in 1969–70, when he was named the team's MVP.
+Though he was hampered much of the season by injury, he averaged 17.4 points per game and led all ABA forwards in assists, ranking seventh overall.

 Virginia Squires (1970–1972)

 Moe played for the Virginia Squires from 1970 to 1972.
-He garnered ABA All-Star honors three times in an injury-shortened five-year professional playing career.

-By 1972, his knees were in bad shape, and he elected to retire after the end of the season at the age of 33.
+By 1972, his knees were in bad shape, and he elected to retire from playing after the end of the season at the age of 33.
+He finished as a three-time all-star in an injury-shortened five-year ABA playing career.

 Coaching career

 Carolina Cougars (1972–1974)

-Moe began his coaching career with the Carolina Cougars in the ABA as an assistant coach to his UNC teammate Larry Brown from 1972 to 1974.
+Moe began his coaching career with the Carolina Cougars in the ABA as an assistant coach to his former college teammate Larry Brown from 1972 to 1974.